Orthopedics

 Cash and cashless payments accepted

 "Muscle soreness" and "muscle strain" are often confused, but they are different conditions.
-Muscle soreness is pain caused by microscopic damage to muscle fibers after exercise, and usually heals naturally within a few days.
-In contrast, muscle strain (muscle contusion) is a partial or complete tear of muscle fibers, accompanied by sudden pain and swelling, and requires appropriate treatment and gradual recovery.
+Muscle soreness is pain caused by microscopic damage to muscle fibers after exercise, and usually resolves naturally within a few days.
+Muscle strain (muscle contusion), on the other hand, is a partial or complete rupture of muscle fibers, accompanied by sudden pain and swelling, and requires appropriate treatment and gradual return to activity.

-If you self-diagnose and underestimate the severity, it can lead to worsening or recurrence.
+Underestimating the severity of the injury through self-diagnosis can lead to worsening or recurrence.
 If the pain is severe or interferes with walking, seek medical evaluation.

 Muscle soreness is a dull, delayed pain that appears 12-48 hours after exercise, while muscle strain is characterized by a sudden, sharp pain with a "pop" or "snap" sensation during or immediately after exercise.
-The onset and quality of pain differ.
+They differ in onset and quality of pain.

 Muscle Soreness (Delayed Onset Muscle Soreness)